Shobi172/Booking_App/README.md

 ## Frontend Setup

-1.Navigate to the frontend directory.
+1. Navigate to the frontend directory.

-2.Install the dependencies:
+2. Install the dependencies:

 `npm install`